isl-org/Open3D/docs/tutorial/visualization/visualizer_basic.rst

     * The ``math`` library is needed to reference Pi and rotate objects

-Basic Examples
+Basic examples
 --------------

 In the Overview section, we activated a ``conda`` environment, started a Python session, and declared Open3D objects to be used throughout this tutorial.
 Let’s now test various Open3D ``draw()`` function capabilities with various geometries.

-Drawing Point Clouds
+Drawing point clouds
 ::::::::::::::::::::

 In this example, we are going to learn how to load and render Point Clouds.